This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 • Used inside a Navigator as the content

-As a custom <Navigator /> will set the NavigatorContext.contextKey to be the current _layout, we can use this to determine if we are inside a custom navigator or not.
+Since a custom Navigator will set the NavigatorContext.contextKey to the current _layout, you can use this to determine if you are inside a custom navigator or not.

 Hooks